Man in crisis calls gay bookstore, and manager and patrons answer

 When writer Nicole Cliffe asked her Twitter followers on Monday about “the kindest thing a stranger has done or said to you,” she received an inspiring response from a former LGBTQ bookstore manager that went viral — and highlighted the necessity of suicide-prevention resources.

-“Oh God I can’t even tell this story an not cry,” wrote the ex-manager, a gay man from Chicago who goes by the Twitter handle @TweetChizone.
+“Oh God I can’t even tell this story and not cry,” wrote the ex-manager, a gay man from Chicago who goes by the Twitter handle @TweetChizone.

 While working at the bookstore one night, he said he received a call from a man who said he might be gay and was “considering self-harm.”